Globus - Spain, Portugal and Morocco

 During your sightseeing tour with a Local Guide, hear about the city's role in Roman times, its conquest by the Moors in 712 AD, and its contribution to the discovery of the New World.
 Admire Maria Luisa Park, the Golden Tower on the Guadalquivir River, and the university that was once the tobacco factory of Carmen fame.
 Also visit the magnificent CASA DE PILATOS, a mixture of Moorish and Roman architecture with a splendid collection of Roman sculptures.
 Then, stroll through the narrow lanes of the charming SANTA CRUZ QUARTER.
 For those interested, an optional extended guided visit to the cathedral is available.
 Tonight, for a truly Andalusian night out, reserve a seat at our optional Flamenco show.
 (B)

 Sightseeing with a Local Guide focuses on the massive medieval battlements, the Royal Palace, MAUSOLEUM OF MOHAMMED V, Hassan Tower, and the Kasbah of Oudaias.
 Also visit the fine ROMAN RELICS OF CHELLAH.
-Continue to Casablanca, Morocco’s modern seaport.
-Lunch will be served at Rick’s Café Américain, famous for the movie Casablanca with Humphrey Bogart and Ingrid Bergman, and the song As Time Goes By.
+Continue to Casablanca, Morocco's modern seaport.
+Lunch will be served at Rick's Cafe Americain, famous for the movie Casablanca with Humphrey Bogart and Ingrid Bergman, and the song As Time Goes By.
 Your guided panoramic drive features a visit to the HASSAN II MOSQUE, a splendid monument designed to mark the end of the century.
 Evening arrival in Marrakesh, beautifully situated in an oasis.
-(B,L,D)
+(B,L,D) Today's Distance: 205 mi / 330 km

-Today, travel to Morocco’s Hollywood, Ouarzazate, deep in the desert and immortalised in movies like Lawrence of Arabia, Star Wars, Gladiator, and Game of Thrones.
-Later, visit the KASBAH TAOURIRT, by many considered a must-see site for a glimpse into the lifestyle of people a long time ago.
-(B,D)
+Today, travel to Morocco's "Hollywood," Ouarzazate.
+Deep in the desert, the city has been immortalised in movies like Lawrence of Arabia, Star Wars, Gladiator, and Game of Thrones.
+Later, visit the KASBAH TAOURIRT, by many considered a must-see site for a glimpse into the lifestyle of people from long time ago.
+(B,D) Today's Distance: 124 mi / 200 km

 See the magnificent entrance to the Royal Palace, drive through the Mellah, the old Jewish quarter, and travel on to Bab Bou Jeloud, the traditional entrance to Old Fez.
-Your Local Guide also leads you through labyrinthine MEDINA and MEDERSA BOU INANIA.
+Your Local Guide also leads you through the labyrinthine MEDINA and MEDERSA BOU INANIA.
 Continue to Tangier, jumping-off point for the Moorish conquest of Spain, and enjoy an orientation drive of this busy seaport.
-(B,D)
+(B,D) Today's Distance: 211 mi / 340 km

 Today is your chance to join an optional excursion to the Rock of Gibraltar, in British hands since 1704.
 Later, enjoy the sandy beaches, browse through the trendy boutiques, or just relax.
 Tonight, why not try out local specialties at one of the lively restaurants?
 (B)

-Drive via Don Quixote’s La Mancha to Toledo, where a Local Guide takes you to the Moorish bridge, an early SYNAGOGUE, the CATHEDRAL, and the CHURCH OF SANTO TOMÉ with one of El Greco’s most famous paintings.
+Drive via Don Quixote's La Mancha to Toledo, where a Local Guide takes you to the Moorish bridge, an early SYNAGOGUE, the CATHEDRAL, and the CHURCH OF SANTO TOME with one of El Greco's most famous paintings.
 Visit a DAMASCENE STEEL WORKSHOP before arriving in Madrid.
-(B)
+(B) Today's Distance: 292 mi / 470 km

 Your holiday ends with breakfast this morning.
 (B)